vitiral/simple-quality/starting-project.md

 This is an approach that many developers are familiar with and is used in some of the most effective tutorials on software development.

-The example project used will be the same as the one used in the [rst][1] tutorial.
+The example project used will be the same as the one used in the [artifact][1] tutorial.
 This makes sense because I am also the author of that tool and it was designed *specifically* to address the approach to quality defined in this book.
-We will install rst in a later chapter, but just know that while there is definitely overlap between the two tutorials, they have very different purposes: rst's tutorial is designed to teach the tool, while this is an in-depth tutorial to unifying quality best practices.
+We will install artifact in a later chapter, but just know that while there is definitely overlap between the two tutorials, they have very different purposes: artifact's tutorial is designed to teach the tool, while this is an in-depth tutorial to unifying quality best practices.